 Study Abroad + Options

-API students participate in several excursions per session designed to help familiarize them with areas of their host city, country, and surrounding region.
-The following is a listing of all excursions for API Seville programs.
+API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
+The following is a listing of potential excursions for API Seville programs.
 API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.

 Cádiz has over 3000 years of history and is one of the oldest cities in Europe.
 For many years, Cádiz was the link between Europe and the New World which explains the many similarities between Cádiz and Havana, Cuba.
 A walk around the city center is a joy to the senses with the sea, the streets, the Cathedral dome and the colorful houses along the coast.

 Granada is one of the most enchanting cities in Spain.
 With more than a thousand years of recorded history, Granada enjoys one of Spain’s most important cultural and architectural patrimonies.
 Important sites in Granada include the Alhambra and the historical Moorish Albaicín quarter, both designated as World Heritage sites by the UNESCO.

 Designed for students with no previous knowledge of Spanish language, students studying in Seville can take a course covering differential equations.
 This offers students in Spain a unique opportunity to get mathematics credit, taught in English, in a short-term program.
 Students on this program will also travel to Cádiz and Granada as part of the program!

 API students will receive a transcript from the Universidad de Sevilla upon completion of their program.